 Dr. Ottavio Arancio received his Ph.D and M.D. from the University of Pisa (Italy).
 From 1981 to 1986 he took residency training in Neurology at the University of Verona (Italy).
 Dr. Arancio has held Faculty appointments at Columbia University, NYU School of Medicine and at ...See more See less

-Dr. Rowshanak Hashemiyoon is the head of the Human Brain and Behavior Laboratory in the Department of Stereotactic and Functional Neurosurgery at the University Hospital of Cologne in Germany.
-Her work unites scientific research with clinical care.
-It focuses on identifying the ...See more See less
+Dr. Rowshanak Hashemiyoon is a scientific and executive consultant.
+She was the founder and head of the Human Brain and Behavior Laboratory in the Department of Stereotactic and Functional Neurosurgery at the University Hospital of Cologne in Germany.
+Her academic work unites ...See more See less